angelobzsouza/distribuided-sistems-algorithms/Ricart Agrawala Mutual Exclusion/README.md

 python mutualExclusion.py 9002 2
 ```

-3. The instances will decide alone when want to use one resource, print a message when this happen and when using one.
+3. The instances will decide alone when want to resource and prints messages to show what is happen in process.